Sunflower-Dolls/Vapoursynth-llvmexpr/docs/migrating_from_akarin.md

 *   `akarin` with `opt=0` behaves like `llvmexpr` *when dealing with pixel data*, as the initial conversion to float limits precision.
 However, it still performs integer math on integer constants.
 *   `akarin` with `opt=1` unlocks a integer-only, high-precision pipeline that `llvmexpr` cannot replicate.

+> [!IMPORTANT]
-Users migrating from `akarin.Expr` must be mindful of this core difference. **Expressions that depend on the precise representation of integers greater than 24 bits (especially for bitwise operations) or on integer wrap-around behavior will not work as expected in `llvmexpr` and may require algorithmic changes.**
+> **Migration Consideration:** Users migrating from `akarin.Expr` must be mindful of this core difference.
+Expressions that depend on the precise representation of integers greater than 24 bits (especially for bitwise operations) or on integer wrap-around behavior will not work as expected in `llvmexpr` and may require algorithmic changes.

 #### 2. `pow` Function and Approximate Math